Four Must-See Movies at the 2017 MiFo LGBT Film Festival

 Apricot Groves

-The brilliant Apricot Groves is the rarest kind of queer film: one that eschews the usual tropes, like coming-of-age tales, jokey movies, or tragic narratives.
-Pouria Heidary Oureh's film is about an Iranian-Armenian trans man living in the US since childhood.
+The brilliant Apricot Groves is the rarest kind of queer film: one that eschews the usual tropes, such as coming-of-age tales, jokey plots, and tragic narratives.
+Pouria Heidary Oureh's film is about an Iranian-Armenian trans man living in the States since childhood.
 He returns to Armenia to meet his girlfriend's family and go through the motions of marriage prep.
-This sounds like it could lean into melodrama, but it never does; the film is more interested in showcasing the anxieties of marriage and relationship than it is in focusing on the trials that come with transitioning.
-It's a quiet, beautifully shot feature that reminds us trans stories don't have to and shouldn't always be tragic narratives.
+This sounds like it could lean into melodrama, but it never does; the film is more interested in showing the anxieties of marriage and relationships than it is in focusing on the trials that come with transitioning.
+It's a quiet, beautifully shot feature that reminds us that trans stories don't have to and shouldn't always be tragic narratives.

 Heartstone

 Heartstone is the winner of a number of festival awards, including Venice's Queer Lion, which awarded it "for the exquisite touch in showing the coming of age of two young friends and analyzing the acceptance of homosexual feelings and passions."
-Coming-of-age tales can grow tiresome, but Guðmundur Arnar Guðmundsson's film, while a bit too long for its own good, really shows what it feels like to be a teenage boy, whether you're queer or queer adjacent.
-The setting of a remote Icelandic fishing village only makes the familiar tale all the more interesting.
+Coming-of-age tales can grow tiresome, but Guðmundur Arnar Guðmundsson's film, though a bit too long for its own good, shows what it feels like to be a teenage boy, whether you're queer or queer-adjacent.
+The setting of a remote Icelandic fishing village makes the familiar tale only all the more interesting.

 Women Who Kill

-Ingrid Jungermann's Women Who Kill is an amusing little feature that actually premiered at MiFo last year during its Fort Lauderdale edition and took the Best Feature Film prize.
-The film follows ex-girlfriends Morgan and Jean, who have a podcast on female serial killers.
-One day Morgan meets a mysterious fan of the podcast that she becomes entangled with; potential danger ensues.
-It's a funny film that plays with a concept that's been done before but actually does well at playing with the notion of how exes feel about their former partners dating new people.
+Ingrid Jungermann's Women Who Kill is an amusing feature that actually premiered at MiFo last year during its Fort Lauderdale edition and took the Best Feature Film prize.
+The film follows ex-girlfriends Morgan and Jean, who host a podcast about female serial killers.
+One day, Morgan meets a mysterious fan of the podcast, with whom she becomes entangled; potential danger ensues.
+It's a funny film that plays with a concept that's been done before — how exes feel about their former partners dating new people — but does it well.

-Women Who Kill will be screening at Regal Cinema South Beach on Sunday, April 30th.
+Women Who Kill will screen at Regal South Beach Sunday, April 30.

 MiFo LGTB Film Festival